+RTI research operations are supported by a full complement of service and administrative functions.
 Executive assistant to the president and RTI assistant secretary F. Thomas Wooten is responsible for research services, with Charles W. Halloran as department manager.
-Support groups and their supervisors are: Data Services, Mildred Pennington; Duplicating, Anne Fuller; Library, Lois Melton; Report Editing and Word Processing, C. H. Burnett, Jr.; and Technical Illustrating, Charles Younger.
-Administration Administrative offices and their heads are: Accounting, R. S. McLean, who is also corporate assistant treasurer; Personnel and Security, Robert M. Graper; Purchasing and Maintenance, W. J. Thomas; and Research Contracts, John C. Ragan.
-Reporting to the Institute president are offices of Institute Information, headed by C. X. Larrabee, and University Relations, headed by Ralph L. Ely, Jr.
+Service groups and their supervisors are: Data Services, Ralph Darby, Jr; Duplicating, Anne Fuller; Library, Lois Melton; Report Editing and Word Processing, C. H. Burnett, Jr; Graphic Arts, Eileen Gordy.
+Administration Administrative offices and their heads are: Accounting, R. S. McLean, who is also corporate assistant treasurer; Personnel and Security, Robert M. Graper, Purchasing, W. J. Thomas; Facilities and Maintenance, Jacques Michienzi; Office of Research Contracts, John C. Ragan.
+An office of RTI Information, headed by C. X. Larrabee, reports to the Institute president, and an office of University Relations, headed by Ralph L. Ely, Jr., to the corporate vice-president.

 RTI and The State of North Carolina Research Triangle Institute recognizes that it has special resources and opportunities for serving State of North Carolina institutions, business, and citizens.
 The scope of RTI services to North Carolina industry and government has steadily expanded over the years.
 It covers statistical analyses, sample surveys, agricultural and forensic chemistry, health care services delivery, and industrial research.
 Other subjects include environmental impact studies, air and water quality research for industry, energy management planning, and technical assistance to manufacturers.
 State and regional planning, economic analysis and forecasting, and natural and human resource development have been the subjects of primary emphasis in research for state government.
 Projects include planning for the needs of the community college system, manpower and occupational training surveys, and a state land use information system.
 In support of long-term goals and policies that will shape North Carolina's growth patterns through the end of the century, an RTI program now in its tenth year has been directed toward designing and implementing an information data base that can be periodically updated to assist in analyzing demographic, economic, and social trends and in estimating their effect on future state revenues and expenditures.
 Other research deals with devising an effective strategy for achieving desired balances in employment, industrial growth, and public service investment allocations.
 The Institute has performed a variety of projects for all the states bordering North Carolina, as well as for multi-state regional agencies.
 The opening of a branch in Charlotte enhances RTI's opportunities to serve its state and region.
-RTI and Its Founding Triangle Universities Close relationships with its three founding universities, all within a 20-minute drive of the Institute, 2 RTI's most distinctive feature.
+RTI and Its Founding Triangle Universities Close relationships with its three founding universities, all within a 20-minute drive of the Institute, are RTI's most distinctive feature.
 Although the Institute's staff and programs are separate from the schools, its place in the university family is evident in a variety of corporate and research activities.
 They range from university membership on RTI's Board of Governors to cooperative contract research and many other formal and informal associations.
 University-Institute ties are most productive in terms of mutual effort and support.

-RTI and its clients benefit particularly from project participation by university scientists in many disciplines who act as consultants assisting with R: contract work.
-In addition, some joint researcy contracts call for a portion of the work to be performed by a university group and a portion within the Institute.
+RTI and its clients benefit particularly from project participation by university scientists in many disciplines who act as consultants assisting with RTI contract work.
+In addition, some joint researd contracts call for a portion of the work to be performed by a university group and a portion within the Institute.
 A number of RTI senior staff members hold adjunct professorships and teaching appointments.
 Other Institute researchers continue in graduate programs for advanced degrees.
 Founding Contributors and RTI Associates